m0xpd/SubHarmonics/README.md

 The module also includes a pair of internal modulators, which combine the A and B signals together (through an OR and an Exclusive OR operation).
 These two different modulation results are combined in a crossfader circuit (controlled by a potentiometer or an external CV input) to give a choice OR A MIX of the modulation types at the 'Mod Mix' output.

+The sub-harmonic generation and all signal processing is performed in hardware.
+A small microcontroller (a PIC) is used to read the potentiometers and CV inputs that set the dividers.